AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/clustering/README.md

 The clustering included the following steps:
 1. There were only a few missing values that were imputed by the median imputation.
 2. The self-rated healthy originally consisted of five ratings, but the measure was scaled to three.
-3. Data was Min-max to the range of [-1, 1].
+3. Data was Min-max scaled to the range of [-1, 1].
 4. Data was clustered using the K-spatialmedians clustering.
 5. The clustering was performed for different numbers of clusters from the range of [2, 10].
 The initial points were selected by using K-means++ algorithm, and the clustering was replicated using 100 replicates.
 6. The clustering results were validated with eight well-known cluster validation indices.